mmbman/Katagiri/1986-03-22-Principles-of-Practice-Talk-4.md

 Constantly, first of all, you are a great container.
 Trust in this: you are a great container, beyond good or bad, right or wrong.
 Don’t put yourself down, don’t despise yourself.
 Anyway, encourage yourself constantly, and do it.

 That’s why Dōgen Zenji says practice is just like walking in the mist.
 It’s a really good example: walking in the mist, constantly, and then, before you are conscious of it, your dress gets wet.
 This is our practice.
 Otherwise, you cannot continue to practice, no. It’s very difficult to build up peaceful world.
-But if your practice is exactly just like walking in the mist, before you are conscious of it, your dress gets wet.
+But if your practice is exactly just like walking in the mist: before you are conscious of it, your dress gets wet.
 If you practice like this, you really create peaceful life.
 And you can help all sentient beings.

 Okay.
 Do you have a question?